7

 10

 • Under sustained higher outputs you will find that you will naturally want to lower your body trunk so you can use gravity to resist each pedal stroke rather than just core musculature.
 Not really.
 It takes about 50 N-m of torque at 60 rpm to generate 300W or so.
 Assuming 175 mm crank arms, that's a constant 286 N, or 64 lbs of force.
 At 90 RPM that drops to a mere 40 lbs of force.
 Under 200W at 90 rpm would be getting under 25 lbs of force.
-Oct 30, 2018 at 18:01
+Commented Oct 30, 2018 at 18:01

 • (cont) Even if you double the peak force, you have to pretty strong and be mashing at a low cadence and quite a high power level to be pushing hard enough against the pedals in a pure aerobic effort to get much help from gravity.
 Gravity doesn't "help" because all the energy to move the bike still has to come from the rider.
-Oct 30, 2018 at 18:01
+Commented Oct 30, 2018 at 18:01

 • 1

 BUT The best approach is probably first to focus on just riding what ever you have, there is probably a big fit window you can explore with your existing bike.
 This.
 A thousand times this.
 You need to ride a lot to know enough about how you want to ride to start fiddling with the finer points of how your bike fits.
-Oct 30, 2018 at 18:03
+Commented Oct 30, 2018 at 18:03

 • What if we increase the saddle setback?
 Wouldn't there be less need to hold the handlebar tightly at high power outputs since the hamstrings are recruited more?